 Radiation levels around the park vary greatly.
 For the most part, liquidators did an effective job of washing most of the radiation into the soil, so the concreted areas are relatively safe.
 Through all of my initial research, I thought the bumper car ring was one of the most contaminated areas.
 However, our guide pointed out that in fact the bumper cars are relatively clean.
 The areas around the edges — where leaves and moss have built up — is where most of the radiation is still residing near the surface.
 Our guide also pointed out a patch of moss about ten feet away from the ride that has extremely high levels for the area.
 Dosimeter readings over the spot (roughly one square meter in size) show 25 µSv/h, one of the most radioactive in the city.
 Most of this can be attributed to helicopter landings in the park during rescue and cleanup after the accident.

 On the way out of Pripyat, roughly half a kilometer west of the ‘Bridge of Death’ is Yanov railway station.
-Access to this area has to be granted by special permission of the ChernobylInterinform.
-Reasons for which are still unclear.
+Access to this area has to be granted by special permission of the ChernobylInterinform, reasons for which are still unclear, also, the main station building is now a storage area, but for what they wouldn’t tell us.
 Fortunately, we were lucky enough to be given permission to explore the yard.
 Yanov station was the vital passenger pickup point for those arriving by train into Pripyat in the hours after the CNPP explosion.
 Our guide explained to us that people who arrived here during this time were moved directly from the trains onto buses and sent right back out of the area for safety.

-Yanov is an interesting area to explore on foot.
-Entry to the station building is now sealed off and used for storage, but the railway lines and what’s left of the platform are still accessible.
+Yanov is an interesting area to explore on foot, the railway lines and what’s left of the platform are still accessible.
 There are many train cars still sitting around on and off the tracks, and most in a very bad way.
-Some are extremely rusty and even too dangerous to enter.
+Some are extremely rusty and even too dangerous to enter because of contamination.
 Also, along the sides of the tracks are lots of large (and strange) metal debris similar to that found near the unfinished cooling towers of CNPP.
 Besides all the obvious hazards were several grass snakes slithering around our feet.
 Yanov was an exciting addition to my second trip into the zone, and it gave some great photos.

 Villages in the zone.